HolyBlackCat/prototype-test-lib/tests/README-tests.md

-`Makefile` builds and runs the tests for all compilers discovered on the system.
+`tests/Makefile` builds and runs the tests for all compilers discovered on the system.
 The test matrix checks different build modes, standard libraries, and library configurations.

 Windows users should install `make` from MSYS2.

-Run the tests using `make -f tests/Makefile`.
+Run the tests using `make -C tests`.

 Read the makefile for some parameters you can customize.
-Some of them are:
+You can limit what is tested by overriding those variables:

 * `COMPILERS` - list of compilers to test.
 (All lists are space-separated.)
 * `MODES` - list of build modes to test.